-- protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment including peer on peer abuse; - preventing impairment of children's health or development;

+• ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

+• taking action to enable all children to have the best outcomes.

 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm including harassment and any form of peer on peer abuse.